 Specifically, the syncytiotrophoblast is the one that acquires the invasive capacity.
-It synthesizes proteolytic enzymes such as serinproteases, metalloproteases and collagenases that break the basement membrane of the endometrial epithelium and allow the complete entry of the blastocyst.
+It synthesizes proteolytic enzymes such as serinproteases, metalloproteinases, and collagenases that break the basement membrane of the endometrial epithelium and allow the complete entry of the blastocyst.

-This destruction of the endometrium during the penetration of the syncytiotrophoblast is the cause of the slight vaginal bleeding that some women suffer and that can be confused with an abnormal menstruation.
+This destruction of the endometrium during the penetration of the syncytiotrophoblast is the cause of the slight vaginal bleeding that some women suffer and that can be confused with abnormal menstruation.
 It's the known implantation bleeding.